Co-parenting Done Right

 Josh Lucas’s Nest

 Actor Josh Lucas has starred in blockbuster movies such as Sweet Home Alabama, Hulk, and A Beautiful Mind.
-His first marriage, however, to Jessica Ciencin Henriquez was not such a hit.
+His first marriage to Jessica Ciencin Henriquez, however, was not such a hit.
 The couple split in 2014 but did not want to upset their son, Noah.

-The couple committed to co-parenting and tried several different approaches, including living separately, living together, and bird nesting, where they took turns living in the marital family home, so son Noah never had to leave.
-Henriquez spoke candidly to People magazine about the realities of the ups and downs of the co-parenting process.
+The couple committed to co-parenting and tried several different approaches, including living separately, living together, and bird nesting (where they took turns living in the marital family home, so Noah never had to leave).
+Henriquez spoke candidly to People magazine about the realities of the co-parenting process.

 “What I know now and desperately needed to hear then is this: Let go of the family you thought you’d be and accept the family that you are…It won’t be easy, and there will be days when it feels nearly impossible.
 You will feel guilt, but you are not guilty.”

 This phrase may have been mercilessly mocked in public, but in the private lives of actress Gwenyth Paltrow and Coldplay singer Chris Martin, it made all the difference in their co-parenting relationship.

 In an interview with E!
 News, Paltrow had this to say about the process of co-parenting: “You really have to focus on forgiveness and, you know, spite that comes up – you have to let it go…It’s definitely not effortless.
 But now, at this point five years later, it’s pretty good.
 But the first couple of years, it was very effortful.
 And for the sake of the children, we were really committed to maintaining the family structure, even though it looks a bit different.

-Golden Globe Award-winning actress and Grammy-nominated international superstar Jennifer Lopez does have something in common many of us – she is divorced.
-When J. Lo divorced her husband of seven years, Marc Anthony, they split knowing they would have to figure out a way to care for their then one-year-old twins together.
+Golden Globe Award-winning actress and Grammy-nominated international superstar Jennifer Lopez does have something in common with many parents today – she is divorced.
+When J. Lo divorced her husband, Marc Anthony, they split knowing they would have to figure out a way to care for their one-year-old twins together.

-Even with a new beau in the mix, Lopez and Anthony continue to make it work and celebrate the blending of families with fiancé Alexander Rodriguez’s (aka A-Rod) children, and their children, in this sweet family photo at a dance recital where both Lopez and A-Rods kids were performing.
+Even with a new beau in the mix, Lopez and Anthony continued to make it work.
+They celebrated the blending of families with fiancé, Alexander Rodriguez’s (aka A-Rod) children and their children (see this sweet family photo at a dance recital where both Lopez and A-Rods kids were performing).